infumap/infumap/docs/deployment/raspberry-pi.md

 Also check for config files in `/etc/ssh/sshd_config.d` that may override `/etc/ssh/sshd_config` and update if required.

-If present, keep `AcceptEnv LANG LC_* COLORTERM NO_COLOR` so locale/color environment variables can pass through SSH.
+If present, keep `AcceptEnv LANG LC_* COLORTERM NO_COLOR` so locale and color environment variables can pass through SSH.
-Also keep the existing `Subsystem sftp ...` entry so `scp` continues to work.
+Also keep the existing `Subsystem sftp ...` entry so `scp` keeps working.

 Validate and reload SSH server: